pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Upon executing this code, a dictionary of the best hyper-parameters (e.g. learning rate, policy network architecture, model hyper-parameters, etc.) is returned.
-A log of the previous sets of hyper-parameters suggested by the algorithm is also recorded in the specified output file.
+A log of the previous sets of hyper-parameters suggested by the algorithm is also recorded.

 Policy networks and replanning can be tuned by replacing ``JaxParameterTuningSLP`` with ``JaxParameterTuningDRP`` and ``JaxParameterTuningSLPReplan``, respectively.
 This will also tune the architecture (number of neurons, layers) of the policy network and the ``rollout_horizon`` for replanning.

 Dealing with Non-Differentiable Expressions